Skip to main content

 • All services are copied to the itinerary

-• The proposal becomes a historical record (non-editable)
+• The proposal becomes non-editable

-• Best when: All services are confirmed at once
+• Best when: All services are confirmed at once and traveller has paid

 When you need to edit trip dates:To change dates: